ClemensKubach/bicycle-bell-sed-software/README.md

 `jn-seds-cli --help`, `jn-seds-cli run --help`, `jn-seds-cli run evaluation --help`.

 ## Usage Examples
+Show the location of the resources' folder:
 ```shell
 jn-seds-cli resources where
 ```
+Make a sound check of the audio devices:
 ```shell
 jn-seds-cli devices soundcheck
 ```
+Start a sound event detection with saving the logs to a file in the resources' folder and record the first minute of the received audio input stream:
 ```shell
 jn-seds-cli run --tfmodel=\!crnn production --save_log=True --save_records=True --storage_length=60
 ```
+Convert the recorded file of the previous run into a wave file:
 ```shell
 jn-seds-cli conversion record_to_wav --path_storage_pickle="/abs/path/to/seds_cli/res/records/record-xx.pickle" --target_wav_path="./target_filepath/filename.wav"
 ```